OpenEvalProject/evals/manuscripts/elife-46607/v2/manuscript.md

 Consistent with the colocalization of mutant hCSPα with ubiquitinated proteins at axon terminals (Figure 4F), HRS also colocalized with mutant hCSPα at synaptic boutons of NMJs (Figure 5F).
 This raised the possibility that hCSPα-positive endosomes may originate from synaptic terminals.
 Consistently, hCSPα-positive accumulations co-localized with SV-associated Synaptobrevin-GFP (Syb-GFP; Figure 5C,G) while a small subset co-localized with the synaptic plasma membrane protein Syntaxin 1A (not shown).
 The CSPα chaperone clients Dynamin and SNAP-25 (Sharma et al., 2011; Zhang et al., 2012) did not co-localize with hCSPα-positive endosomes (not shown).

-## CLN4 mutations cause various ultrastructural endo-membrane abnormalities in axons and neuronal somata
+### CLN4 mutations cause various ultrastructural endo-membrane abnormalities in axons and neuronal somata

 Since CLN4 mutant hCSPα abnormally accumulates on prelysosomal endosomes, we used electron microscopy to detect potential ultrastructural defects in membrane trafficking.
 Expression of hCSPα-L115 and -L116 induced highly abnormal membrane structures in neuronal somata, the neuropil of the larval VNC, and axons of segmental nerves (Figure 6).
 The most prominent and frequent abnormal structures were multilamellar ‘membrane whirls’ of various shapes and density that contain highly electron-dense membranes (arrowheads, Figure 6A–B,C–D,F–G).
 Like endosomal hCSPα-positive accumulations detected by confocal microscopy, membrane whirls were most frequently observed in the neuropil of the VNC and axons of segmental nerves (Figure 6C–D).
 To a lesser degree, they were present in the cytoplasm of neuronal somata (Figure 6A–B,F–G) and occasionally the nucleoplasm (not shown).
 Sporadically, whirls were found on opposite sides of plasma membranes of neighboring cells (arrowhead, Figure 6B).

 ![Figure 6.](https://cdn.elifesciences.org/articles/46607/elife-46607-fig6-v2.jpg)

-**Figure 6.:** CLN4 mutations cause abnormal endomembrane structures and EM-dense accumulations.TEM micrographs of ultrathin (70 nm) sections from larval VNCs expressing hCSP-L115 or -L116 with an elav driver from two transgenic copies.
+**Figure 6.:** TEM micrographs of ultrathin (70 nm) sections from larval VNCs expressing hCSP-L115 or -L116 with an elav driver from two transgenic copies.
 Genotypes are indicated.
 (A–B) Neuronal somata containing electron-dense membrane whirls (black arrowheads), large electron-dense extracellular deposits (black arrow, (B), and occasionally ‘residual lysosomes’ (white arrow, (A), bloated Golgi Apparati (B), and degenerating nuclear membranes (white arrow, (B).
 (C) Neuropil of larval VNC containing membrane whirls in neuronal processes (black arrowheads).
 (D) Sagittal section of larval segmental nerve containing membrane whirls and abnormal autophagosome-like structures in axons of sensory and motor neurons.
 (E–H) High magnification images showing residual lysosome with a diverse variety of intraluminal vesicles (E), various forms of EM-dense membrane whirls (F–G) and autophagosome-like structures (white arrowheads, (G–I) that may interact with EM-dense structures (white arrow, (G), and an electron-dense extracellular deposit (H).
 Scale bars: 1 μm (A–C), 200 nm (D–E).

 In addition to electron-dense membrane whirls, a number of secondary (residual) lysosomes (Figure 6A,E) and abnormal autophagosome- and/or amphisome-like structures were present (white arrowhead, Figure 6F–I).
 Interestingly, EM-dense membranes forming whirls may interact with autophagosomes (arrow, Figure 6G).
 Notably, somewhat similar ‘membrane whirl’ and autophagosome-like structures were observed in various ESCRT loss of function mutants including TSG101, Snf7/CHMP4B, VPS4 and CHMP2B (Doyotte et al., 2005; Lee et al., 2007; Razi and Futter, 2006).